 You can install a 5.2 or 7.2 surround sound system with dual subwoofer outputs.
 Of course, you don’t need to connect a second subwoofer if you don’t want to.

-If you want to take advantage of object-based audio, you can use the two surround back channels for your height or elevation speakers.
+For object-based audio, use the two surround back channels for your height or elevation speakers.

 To enable this, you need to go into the ‘Assign Mode’ menu and select the location of the overhead or Dolby elevation speakers you are using: ‘Top Front,’ ‘Top Middle,’ ‘Front Dolby,’ or ‘Surround Dolby.’

-Of course, this means that you must choose between a 7.2 layout or a 5.2.2 setup.
+Of course, you must choose between a 7.2 layout or a 5.2.2 setup.
 But this is the same with all 7-channel AV receivers.

 If you don’t want to install height speakers in your room, you can still use Dolby Atmos Height Virtualization Technology.